 The Fair Debt Collection Practices Act (FDCPA) protects you from unfair debt collection practices.
 The Federal Trade Commission (FTC) enforces the act, which prohibits collectors from using abusive or deceptive tactics to get you to pay.
 They can’t threaten you, make false statements, or misrepresent how much you owe.

 If a collector is relentlessly contacting you, you can ask them to stop.
-Send a cease and desist letter through certified mail with a return receipt.
-However, keep in mind that this doesn’t make the debt go away.
+Send a Certified letter to the collector and request they cease and desist contact with you.
+The collector must stop contacting you.
+However, this doesn’t make the debt go away.
 The debt will most likely be reassigned to a new agency or law firm to attempt collection.

 If calls are disruptive, you can also ask that the collector only contact you during certain hours of the day.

-In some cases, debt collectors will contact family members or friends to get your contact information.
+In some cases, debt collectors will contact family members, neighbors or friends to get your contact information.
 While this is acceptable, the collector is not allowed to share details about your debt.
 If they do so, it could be a violation of your consumer rights.

-If a family member or friend has been contacted about your debt, ask that they write a third party statement with details about the contact.
+If a family member, neighbor or friend has been contacted about your debt, ask that person to write a statement with details about the contact.
 They should include the date, time of day, name of the collector, and details about any phone conversation or messages left.
 Have this statement reviewed by a qualified consumer protection attorney.

 You’re entitled to a debt validation